osteele/p5-server/docs/proxy-cache.md

 # Proxy Cache

-The proxy cache enables “airplane mode”, where the p5-server development server can be used without an internet connection.
+The proxy cache lets the p5-server development server run without an internet connection after its resources have been cached.

-It works by caching requests to known Content Delivery Network (CDN) servers, so that they are served from a local cache instead.
+It stores requests to known content delivery networks (CDNs) and serves later requests from a local cache.

-(This feature, or a server that provides this feature, are variously referred to on the web as a *proxy cache*, a *reverse proxy cache*, a *caching proxy*, or a *web accelerator*.)
+This feature is also called a *reverse proxy cache*, *caching proxy*, or *web accelerator*.

 Without the proxy cache: